crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Deploy cluster
 ==============

-When you have finished the signup process, you will arrive to the CrateDB Cloud Console.
+When you have finished the signup process, you will arrive at the CrateDB Cloud Console.
 The screen will show the Clusters overview:

 .. image:: ../_assets/img/stripe-console.png